Georges Picard

-Georges Gabriel Picard (23 December 1857, Remiremont - 25 January 1943, Yzeures-sur-Creuse) was a French painter, decorative artist, and illustrator, of Jewish ancestry.
+Georges Gabriel Picard (23 December 1857 in Remiremont – 25 January 1943 in Yzeures-sur-Creuse) was a French painter, decorative artist, and illustrator, of Jewish ancestry.
 Some sources give his year of death as 1946.

 Biography

 His father, Abraham Picard, was an embroidery maker.
 He completed his studies at the Lycée Charlemagne in 1877, then entered the École des Beaux-Arts, where he was a student of Jean-Léon Gérôme for two years.
 In 1879, he was noticed by Paul Philippoteaux, who selected him as one of five assistants to help create panoramas, for exhibition in the United States from 1885 to 1887.

 His first individual showing came at the Salon in 1888.
 The following year, he participated in the "Salon de l'Europe" at the Casino de Monte-Carlo.
 Then worked with Henri Gervex and Alfred Stevens to produce a triptych for the Exposition Universelle.
 At the Salon of 1891, his view of the Port of Le Havre was purchased by the government.

 That same year, he began a series of decorations, comprising an allegory of the "Glory of Paris", in the Galerie Lobau at the Hôtel de ville.
 This would occupy him until 1898.

 As a member of the Commission Administrative des Beaux-Arts, he intervened in favor of his friend, René Lalique, at the Salon of 1895.
 He was named a Knight in the Legion of Honor in 1904.